d4tum/mudroid-workshop-1/README.md

 Run... on both 2.1 and 4.0.3
 Now we should see a map with the ABS actionbar

-Go to HelloMudroidActivity.java to add extra functionality to the map.
+Go to HelloMudroidActivity.java to add extra functionality to the map:
-3. We'll edit the file to
+We'll edit the file to:

-	A. get a handle on the map view to
+	* get a handle on the map view to
-	B. add zoom controls
+	* add zoom controls
-	C. implement my location overlay
+	* implement my location overlay

 Take a quick tour of the Activity life cycle http://developer.android.com/reference/android/app/Activity.html